oleksy-piotr-angular/tasks-mongo-db-endpoints/README.md

 App in Angular 14.2 was updated to 17.3.2 version, with mongoDB using the Atlas Data API and stores the entered data and processes it thanks to internal logic.
 Many of the current features of this version have been used here.
 Specifications was verified using Jasmine 4.3.0

-If you want to check how it works on Github Pages click here: https://oleksy-piotr-angular.github.io/tasks-mongo-db-endpoints/
+If you want to check how it works on Github Pages click here:</br>
+https://oleksy-piotr-angular.github.io/tasks-mongo-db-endpoints/

 <h1>Specification Details:</h1>